3s11/Solar-MTTP-Resistor/README.md

 # Solar-MTTP-Resistor
-Photovoltaic heater at maximum available power.
+Photovoltaic heater at the maximum available power.